Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Learning 6DoF Grasping via Neural Surface Rendering

 \subsection{Implementation}

-Our network consists of a convolutional occupancy network encoder that encodes the input pointcloud or Truncated Signed Distance Field (TSDF) into an implicit 3D feature space $\psi$ with three feature planes~\cite{Peng2020}.
-Since we consider our input to originate from a random viewpoint depth camera, an alternate approach could be to also incorporate rotational SO(3) equivariance in our encoder network.
-Thus, we also experiment with a modified convolutional encoder that first uses a VectorNeuron-PointNet~\cite{Deng2021} to encode SO(3) equivariant point-wise features and then projects these features into the three feature planes. \\ For scene reconstruction, the decoder $f^{sg}_{\theta}$ is a ResNet-based fully-connected network (same as ~\cite{Peng2020}).
-For grasp quality prediction, the decoder $h_{\omega}^{q}$ uses a point network architecture.
-We experiment with two popular network architectures: PointNet~\cite{Qi2017} and DGCNN~\cite{Wang2019}. \\ The overall loss during training includes the occupancy loss $\mathcal{L}_{occ}$, quality loss $\mathcal{L}_{qual}$ as well as the additional local occupancy loss $\mathcal{L}_{local}$, each weighted by factors $w_i$,
+Our network uses a convolutional occupancy network encoder that encodes a scene Truncated Signed Distance Field (TSDF) (processed from the input pointcloud) into an implicit 3D feature space.
+For scene reconstruction, the decoder $f^{sg}_{\theta}$ is a ResNet-based fully-connected network (as in~\cite{Peng2020}).
+For grasp quality, the decoder $h_{\omega}^{q}$ uses a point network ~\cite{Qi2017}. \\ The overall loss during training includes the occupancy loss $\mathcal{L}_{occ}$, quality loss $\mathcal{L}_{qual}$ as well as the additional local occupancy loss $\mathcal{L}_{local}$, each weighted by factors $w_i$,

-A detailed description of the network architecture and additional implementation details are provided in~\cref{appendix:a}.
-In the main paper, we report results from the best-performing architecture of NeuGraspNet which uses a TSDF input, a voxel-based encoder, and a PointNet decoder for predicting grasp quality.
-Experiments with the other encoder/decoder architectures are provided in \cref{appendix:c}.
+For affordance prediction, we also use the affordance loss to train separate heads for each affordance class:

+Additional implementation details are provided in Appendix A. We also experiment with incorporating rotational SO(3) equivariance in the encoder~\cite{Deng2021} and using different point network decoder architectures such as DGCNN~\cite{Wang2019}.
+Experiments with these architectures are provided in Appendix C.